NORTH CAROLINA INCENTIVES SUMMARY

 On-The-Job Training (OJT)

 North Carolina offers an OJT program that provides resources from state workforce development agencies for training and retraining of company employees.
 OJT is available for new, expanding, and existing companies and company reimbursement may be for up to 50 percent of employee wages during on-the-job training for a specified period.
+Companies with 250 or fewer employees may be reimbursed for up to 75 percent.

 Notice: This list of economic development incentive programs is intended to provide a high-level overview of commonly pursued state discretionary programs.
 A comprehensive analysis of project details will determine the full scope of state and local incentive programs that may be available to support a specific project.